 Many software websites now prominently display G2 badges like "Leader" or "High Performer" – a credibility metric that shows potential customers that the solution can be trusted.
 But how exactly does a company earn these awards?
+Understanding G2's algorithm is crucial for any strategic directory presence in B2B software.

 What is G2 and Why Does It Matter?